-I,, am a men nber of the City of Central Point City Council.
-I acknowledge that I have received a current of Council.
-I agree to be bound by such rules and manner reflecting high ethical standards. - · • I also acknowledge that I have received a copy of Council.
-I am not involved in any situation which of having a potential conflict of interest with the ch could be construed as placing me Signature: Date: , 20
+I, , am a member of the City of Central Point City Council.
+I acknowledge that I have reco Council.
+I agree to be bound by manner reflecting high ethical st such rules and to co • • I also acknowledge that I have r Council.
+I am not involved in a of having a potential conflict of ny situation which co ould be construed as placing me in the position Signature: Date: , 20